jeastham1993/aws-lambda-dotnet-handler-cookbook/README.md

 ## CDK Deployment
-The CDK code create an API GW with a path of /api/orders which triggers the lambda on 'POST' requests.
+The CDK code create an API GW with a path of /prod/price which triggers the lambda on 'POST' requests.

-The AWS Lambda handler uses a Lambda layer optimization which takes all the packages under the [packages] section in the Pipfile and downloads them in via a Docker instance.

-This allows you to package any custom dependencies you might have, just add them to the Pipfile under the [packages] section.

 ## Serverless Best Practices
 The AWS Lambda handler will implement multiple best practice utilities.